We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 You see, every time you sign a new Will, your old Will is invalid.

 For example, you sign an Australian Will.
 Three weeks later you sign a Will in New York.
 Your Australian Will is invalid.
-Four days later you sign a German Will, well now your New York Will is invalid, as well.
+Four days later you signed a German Will, and now your New York Will is invalid, as well.
 Later you sign an Australian Will, now the German Will is invalid.

 Each time you make a new Will, whether it be in Australia or another country it invalidates the previous Will.